Bill Richardson, a former governor and UN ambassador who worked to free detained Americans, dies

 Longtime friends and supporters attributed Richardson's success partly to his relentlessness.
 Bob Gallagher, who headed the New Mexico Oil and Gas Association, said if Richardson wanted something done then "expect him to have a shotgun at the end of the hallway.
 Or a ramrod."

+In a statement, New Mexico Gov. Michelle Lujan Grisham, a Democrat, described Richardson as a visionary who saw New Mexico's potential before others did.
+"New Mexico, our country, and, frankly, the entire world lost a champion today.
+Bill Richardson was a titan among us, fighting for the little guy, world peace, and everything in between."

-After dropping out of the 2008 presidential race, Richardson endorsed Barack Obama over Hillary Clinton.
-That happened despite a long-standing friendship with the Clintons.
+After dropping out of the 2008 presidential race, Richardson endorsed Barack Obama over Hillary Clinton despite Richardson's longstanding friendship with the Clintons.

 William Blaine Richardson was born in Pasadena, California, but grew up in Mexico City with a Mexican mother and an American father who was a U.S. bank executive.